AI Workflows

 • Cleanup - Regularly review and remove unused variables.
 Unused variables are identified in an AI Workflow.

 • Undefined Variables - Variables that are referenced in a step but not defined in the variables section are identified in an AI Workflow.
-The variable placeholder will remain in the step.
+The variable placeholder will remain in the step, and undefined variables appear in red in the editor to help you identify them.

 Output Selection